 What type of behavioral therapy can be done to reduce the withdrawal symptoms?

-In this therapy, the main concept is that all thought processes, feelings, behaviors, and beliefs work in conjunction to support substance use.
-CBT helps in reducing craving for Opiates and also helps in modifying lifestyle of an Opiate addict.
+- Cognitive Behavioral Therapy In this therapy, the main concept is that all thought processes, feelings, behaviors, and beliefs work in conjunction to support substance use.
+CBT helps in reducing craving for Opiates and also helps in modifying the lifestyle of an Opiate Addict.

 Complications of withdrawal symptoms

 Aspiration of the vomitus is a major problem as it can cause lung infection.
 Diarrhea along with vomiting, if intense can cause dehydration and electrolyte disturbances.
 It can cause hypovolemic shock and thus lead to death if not promptly treated.

 Intense muscle cramps and joint aches are another complications of withdrawal symptoms which can incline once to the use of Opiates again.